Last Updated on 4 months ago by Raj Kumar

 Investing in stock market was seen as gambling until early 2000 but things have changed now.
 People in India have started realising the importance to invest in stocks and how it can help in their investing journey.

-Conventionally Indians are more inclined to invest in real estate, Gold, FD and PF but with the technological enhancements, awareness via social media more and
+Conventionally Indians are more inclined to invest in real estate, Gold, FD and PF but with the technological enhancements, awareness via social media more andmore Indians are looking to invest in stock by themselves.

 But investing in stocks is not easy!
 You need to be aware of it’s basics so that you don’t end up buying random stocks and ultimately lose you hard earned money.